Le Coulet

-Le Coulet is a hamlet in the commune of La Fare-les-Oliviers in the Bouches-du-Rhône department in southern France.
+Le Coulet (Lo Coulet) is a hamlet in the commune of La Fare-les-Oliviers in the Bouches-du-Rhône department in southern France.
 It is situated in the Provence-Alpes-Côte d'Azur region and the nearest major train station is in Salon-de-Provence.

 Geography

 Le Coulet is located to the north of the village center of La Fare-les-Oliviers.